Shopify/hydrogen-v1/docs/hooks/global/usedelay.md

   );

   // Add another delay.
 The component will not finish rendering
-  // and return for another three seconds useDelay('uniqueDelayKey', 3000);
+  // and be returned for another three seconds. useDelay('uniqueDelayKey', 3000);

   return <h1>{data.property}</h1>;